ProfessionalsJeanette K. Chan

 - Ageas Insurance International N.V. in the US$1.38 billion sale of its Hong Kong insurance subsidiary to JD Capital, a China-based asset manager;

 - Microsoft Corporation on a number of key investments in China including its joint venture with China Electronic Technology Corporation (CETC) to license, deploy, manage and optimize Windows 10 for China's government agencies and certain state-owned enterprises in mission critical infrastructure sectors and to provide ongoing support and services for these customers; and on its US$237 million joint venture with BesTV New Media, a subsidiary of Shanghai Media Group, to develop and distribute software and related products for home gaming entertainment in China;

 - Shanghai Shendi Group Co., a new PRC state-owned enterprise, in its joint venture with The Walt Disney Co. to build its first mainland China theme park in Shanghai.
 The Shanghai Disney theme park is the first world-class and Disney branded resort encompassing Chinese and Shanghai characteristics in China.
 The joint venture, ten years in the making, was an extremely complicated transaction and is said to be worth US$5.5 billion;

 - Shaw Kwei & Partners Limited on a number of key investments in the region including the acquisition of Beyonics Technology Limited, a major player in the electronics manufacturing and precision engineering services landscape in Asia; and in the US$190 million sale of YongLe Tape Company Ltd., a leading Chinese manufacturer of specialty tapes, together with its founder and senior management, to Avery Dennison;

-- Completed numerous transactions for clients including Asia Satellite Telecommunications, Astro All Asia Networks plc, Eastman Chemical, General Atlantic, MIH Asia Limited, Motorola, Nan Fung Group, Sony Pictures, Silver Lake Partners, Soros Fund Management and Temasek Holdings.
+- Completed numerous transactions for clients including Asia Satellite Telecommunications, Astro All Asia Networks plc, Eastman Chemical, General Atlantic, MIH Asia Limited (Naspers), Motorola, Nan Fung Group, Sony Pictures, Silver Lake Partners and Soros Fund Management.

 Jeanette is frequently recognized as one of the world’s leading PRC law practitioners, particularly in the communications, media and technology industries, by various publications, including: